 All children have access to a full and differentiated wide reaching curriculum and good quality classroom teaching.

-Progress is carefully monitored three times per year and appropriate individualised targets set for all children.
-If children are making little progress and not meeting their targets class teachers will inform parents and speak with the SEN team within school for advice.
-Children will be placed in intervention groups, within the classroom, to receive extra support for 6-12 weeks.
-If the child continues making less than expected progress a meeting is held between the class teacher, parent and SENCO to discuss the next steps for the child, which may result in forming an Inclusion Plan (containing individual SMART targets for the child) and being placed on the schools register for children with SEND.
+Progress is carefully monitored three times per year.
+If children are making little progress and not meeting the age related expectations (ARE) class teachers will inform parents and conduct class based interventions.
+They may also speak with the SEN team within school for advice.
+If progress and attainment continues to be a problem, a meeting is held between the class teacher, parent and / or SENCO to discuss the next steps for the child, which may result in forming an Intervention plan (containing individual targets for the child) and being placed on the academy register for children with SEND.

-Children may have or develop additional needs which may impact on their ability to access daily school activities.
-Each child is an individual and will be treated as such with Inclusion Plans and accessibility planning ensuring that the child is fully included in school life.
+Children may have or develop additional needs which may impact on their ability to access daily activities.
+Each child is an individual and will be treated as such with Inclusion Plans and accessibility planning ensuring that the child is fully included in the life of the academy.